turbits/SSDCS-IDA/README.md

   - `SELECT * FROM pg_roles;` - equivalent SQL command
 - `\du <role>` - list all roles (users) matching the given pattern
 - `\q` - quit psql interface

+## Issues With Project

+If you have the project set up, it's very important that you are installing or uninstalling packages using `pipenv` instead of `pip`.
+This is because `pipenv` will automatically update the `Pipfile` and `Pipfile.lock` files, which are used to ensure that everyone has the same dependencies installed.

+If you are running into issues, ensure you are in the pipenv shell: `pipenv shell` in the root directory.